gromacs/gromacs/docs/release-notes/2024/major/tools.rst

 Improved Einstein viscosity calculation in gmx energy
 """""""""""""""""""""""""""""""""""""""""""""""""""""

-Viscosity calcalution using the Einstein formula is convenient as this does not require extremely frequent pressure tensor data.
-However, the implementation of the calculation was inconvienent for long simulations and could take hours to complete.
+Viscosity calculation using the Einstein formula is convenient as this does not require extremely frequent pressure tensor data.
+However, the implementation of the calculation was inconvenient for long simulations and could take hours to complete.
 Improved stepping through the data reduces the computational time to minutes and provides much clearer output.